FokkeZB/Meetup/README.md

 ## Constructing the client
 The class constructors takes one optional argument.
 This `(array)` will be stored in the object and used as default parameters for any request you make.

 I would suggest passing the `key` when you construct the client, but you could do just `$meetup = new Meetup;` and then pass the `key` parameter in every request you make.
+These requests are somewhat restricted on the information passed back, you have to use OATH 2 for full access.

+Using OATH 2 there's additional steps required to get an access token and pass it on subsequent requests.
+Your access token is only good for 1 hour and you'll have to refresh it if you plan on making subsequent calls to the service.

+## Constructing the client using OATH

 ## Doing GET requests
 You can call any [Meetup API GET-method](http://www.meetup.com/meetup_api/docs/) using `get()`.